Matt Vierling Player Props: Tigers vs. Twins

-The Detroit Tigers, including Matt Vierling (.405 on-base percentage in past 10 games, 80 points above season-long percentage), take on starter Jose De Leon and the Minnesota Twins at Target Field, Saturday at 2:10 PM ET.
+On Sunday, Matt Vierling (.378 on-base percentage in past 10 games, 60 points above season-long percentage) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Louie Varland.
+First pitch is at 2:10 PM ET.

-In his last game, he smacked two homers in his last appearance (going 3-for-4) against the Twins.
+He had a hitless showing in his last game (0-for-4) against the Twins.

 Matt Vierling Game Info & Props vs. the Twins